-Why is a is Metal Roofing the most environmentally friendly roof you can buy?
+Why is Metal Roofing the most environmentally friendly roof you can buy?

-Just take a look at these environmental benefits:
+Just take a look at the environmental benefits of Metal Roofing:

 - Made from 95% recycled content

 - Special Kynar 500® or Hylar 5000 hI-R coating reflects radiant heat

 - Cuts energy costs by up to 20%